Protect Yourself From Tax Scams

 Steer clear of tax preparers who promise too much.
 Some unscrupulous tax preparers lure taxpayers with such tactics as:

-• Promising to hide income in offshore companies.
+• Promising to hide or protect your money.

 • Using deductions you've never used before and don't understand.

-Remember, if a tax preparer files a fraudulent return in your name, the IRS can assess penalties and interest, and you might even face criminal charges.
+If a tax preparer files a fraudulent return in your name, the IRS can assess penalties and interest, and you can even face criminal charges.

-Avoid any tax preparer who asks you to sign a blank return or assures you of a big refund before even learning the details of your financial situation.
-Walk the other way if he suggests falsifying documents or bending the law, like offering to "correct" a 1099 form by reporting your income as zero.
+Avoid any tax preparer who asks you to sign a blank return or assures you of a big refund before learning the details of your financial situation.
+Decline services if they suggest falsifying documents or bending the law, like offering to "correct" a 1099 form by reporting your income as zero.

 Content provided courtesy of TurboTax.